Still Processing

-Still Processing is a New York Times culture podcast hosted by Jenna Wortham, a writer for The New York Times Magazine, and Wesley Morris, the paper's critic at large.
+Still Processing is a New York Times culture podcast hosted by J Wortham, a writer for The New York Times Magazine, and Wesley Morris, the paper's critic at large.
 The show debuted on September 8, 2016.
 Still Processing won a 2017 Webby Award in the Podcast & Digital Audio category, and was nominated for a 2019 Shorty Award.

 History

 Morris joined The New York Times from The Boston Globe in 2015 with a podcast as part of his new contract and approached Wortham about serving as co-host.
 Developed under the working title Feelings, the show launched as Still Processing on September 8, 2016, part of a collaboration between The New York Times and Pineapple Street Media to expand Times podcasts offerings.

 The first season ran from September 26, 2016, to March 2, 2017.
+The last episode was released on December 6, 2022.

 Production

 Morris and Wortham host the podcast.
 The production team includes Pineapple Street's Jenna Weiss-Berman, Neena Pathak, Sasha Weiss, Wendy Dorr, and members of the Times audio department, Lisa Tobin and Samantha Henig.